kingdonb/materialize-jekyll/_posts/2019-02-14-release-v2-20-1-postmortem.markdown

 If your database has run for more than 4 hours, then the scheduled backup will run.
 There is no `gosu` or `su-exec` with the scheduled backup, and this issue should no longer affect you.
-We hope you will appreciate that we are reporting this issue in the spirit of transparency, and an abundance of caution.
+We hope you will appreciate that we are reporting this issue in the spirit of transparency, and an abundance of caution, but do not be alarmed.
+Your cluster is probably not at risk, as I will explain here.

 #### v2.20.0 PostgreSQL Database Total Loss Scenario - Postmortem